What Is Stage 2 Mesothelioma?

-Stage 2 Mesothelioma by Type
+Stage 2 Pleural Mesothelioma

 The TNM system has become the most widely used for staging pleural mesothelioma.
 It factors in the size and extent of tumors, lymph node involvement, and the overall spread of cancer throughout the body.